What is a QR code?

 QR codes can be used on conference and event displays, print or display ads, business cards, brochures and posters as well as print mailshots.

-Here’s how not to do it as the link is broken (the domain exists, but the QR code is missing the www.
-Click the url on the image to go to the correct page).
-It was on the mirror in the ladies loo in the Aviva Stadium during Phil Collins.
-(In fairness, it may have worked then, I was too busy taking the photo to scan the code!)
+Here’s how not to do it as the link is broken.
+The domain exists, but the QR code is missing the www.
+(Click on the image to go to the correct page).
+It was on the mirror in the ladies loo in the Aviva Stadium during Phil Collins in 2017.

 Recommended QR Code content